chankeypathak/anglerfish/ISSUE_TEMPLATE.md

 ### Workarounds:
 *Any Workarounds you have tried.
-Choose none or one or more.*
+Choose none or one or more.
+Mark the checkbox it with an `X`.*
 - [ ] Uninstalling and Reinstalling, Reloading, Rebooting, Restarting, etc.
 - [ ] Run as Administrator, Run as root, Run as different user, etc.
 - [ ] Run on another computer, Run on a Virtual Machine, Run on another OS, etc.